JRegimbal/CanHaptics501/project/iteration2.md

 # Iteration 2: Notes and Notches

+The code shown in this iteration can be found on the [proto-staff branch](https://github.com/JRegimbal/crescendo/tree/proto-staff).

 ## Project Background

 Our project is Crescendo, a haptically-augmented musical score meant to help people with